-- What steps did you take to protect patients’ rights and confidentiality?
+- What steps did you take to protect the patient’s rights and confidentiality?

 - Were you responsible for oversight of equipment and supplies?

 It’s also a good idea to decide which skills are a must, and which ones you’d be willing to train on.
-A strong candidate may not have experience with every type of task, but could have the drive and willingness to learn—which is why you should avoid asking medical assistant interview questions that exclude these candidate.
+A strong candidate may not have experience with every type of task but could have the drive and willingness to learn—which is why you should avoid asking medical assistant interview questions that exclude these candidates.

 2. Ask Practice-Specific Questions

 Different practices have different needs.
 A lone wolf practitioner needs a multitasking front and back office whiz, while a 10-lane pediatrics office handling hundreds of patients a day needs several medical assistants who handle stress well.
 Your next set of medical assistant interview questions should explore specialty knowledge, the patient population you serve, and the scope of your practice.